MaruPalacio/Proyectos_Diplomatura_Ciencia_de_Datos/Mentorship_Air_Quality_Analysis_and_Prediction_in_Urban_Zones/Project3_Data_Exploration_and_Predictive_Modeling/README.md

 ---

-## Objective of Practical #3
+## Objective of Project #3

-In this third practical on supervised and/or unsupervised learning, we apply classification, regression, decision tree models, or more advanced machine learning models such as XGBoost, LightGBM, or any other considered model.
+In this third project on supervised and/or unsupervised learning, we apply classification, regression, decision tree models, or more advanced machine learning models such as XGBoost, LightGBM, or any other considered model.
 The goal is to extract the most relevant and meaningful insights presented by the dataset.

 The purpose is to evaluate and compare different models to determine which provide the best accuracy and predictive power relative to the initially posed questions.
 Through this analysis, we aim to propose effective actions to mitigate public health and environmental impacts related to air pollution.